bearsunday/bearsunday.github.io/manuals/1.0/en/form.md

 ## @FormValidation Annotation

-Annotate a method which we want to validate with `@FormValidation`, so that validation is done in the form object specified by the `form` property before execution.
+Annotate the method that we want to validate with the `@FormValidation`, so that the validation is done in the form object specified by the `form` property before execution.
-When validation fails, the method with `ValidationFailed` suffix is called.
+When validation fails, the method with the `ValidationFailed` suffix is called.

 ```php?start_inline
 use Ray\Di\Di\Inject;